HedvigInsurance/web-onboarding/README.md

 The app is running on `http://localhost:8040`.
 Visit [http://localhost:8040/se/new-member/](http://localhost:8040/se/new-member/) to view the first screen of the onboarding flow.

-> The port might differ on your machine.
-Check the logs for this message: `Booting server on 8040 👢`.

 ## Analytics

 We use Segment, Mixpanel and Google Tag Manager as our analytics tools.
 You can read about the setup in [Notion](https://www.notion.so/hedviginsurance/Mixpanel-Setup-iOS-Web-Embark-d1abeb9ba7634adea6155f847d32cd8d)